Setting property groups

 - "**/COPYLIB"

 Z Open Editor watches all the folders that match to locations of the type "local" on your development machine.
-If files in these folders are changed, added, or deleted, Z Open Editor will re-evaluate based on that change.
-For example, if the editor has an opened program that finds an included COBOL copybook in the local folder that matches the "projectA/copy" location in the snippet above and finds that copybook was deleted, then the editor will try searching for this copybook in other locations immediately.
-The editor will do this again in the given order top-down.
+If files in these folders are changed, added, or deleted, Z Open Editor re-evaluates based on that change.
+For example, if the editor has an opened program that finds an included COBOL copybook in the local folder that matches the "projectA/copy" location in the snippet above and finds that copybook was deleted, then the editor try's to search for this copybook in other locations immediately.
+The editor does this again in the given order top-down.
 It might then find the copybook in the "mvs" location "IBMUSER.SAMPLE.COPYLIB" and load and use that version of the copybook instead.

 This next example defines a property group for PL/I with a typical compiler option to be used to map the EBCDIC NOT symbol, which does not exist in ASCII, to a common character usable in VS Code: